mehedih20/courses-server/README.md

 3. Open the project with any code editor

-4. Opena a terminal in the project folder and run "npm install".
+4. Open a terminal in the project folder and run "npm install".
 The following command will install all the listed dependencies in the package.json file, needed for the application to run smoothly.

 5. Now when the dependencies are installed, create a .env file and inside the file declare the following environment variables:

    - DATABASE_URL: Mongodb configuration string having the username,password,collection name
    - PORT: Host port.
 Eg. 5000
    - NODE_ENV : The environment that you are building the app
+   - BCRYPT_SALT_ROUNDS : Salt rounds needed for bcrypt
+   - JWT_ACCESS_SECRET : The secret string needed for creating jwt access token

 6. Build the typescript code